wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 a = r3(a,b,c,d,3,3,X); d = r3(d,a,b,c,11,9,X); c = r3(c,d,a,b,7,11,X); b = r3(b,c,d,a,15,15,X)
 ```

 This may look pretty arbitrary.
-That’s fine; I’m not going to try to convince
+That’s fine; I won't try to convince you that it
-you that it isn’t.
-The main reason I included this code is because it shows the
+isn’t.
+I included this code because it shows the values of `k` and `s` used at
-values of `k` and `s` used by each intermediate state.
-We'll need these values
+each intermediate state.
+We'll need these values for our massage.
-in order to perform our massage.

 # Defining Constraints

-The core of Wang's attack is a large list of constraints on the hash function's
+The core of Wang's attack is a list of constraints on MD4's intermediate states.
-intermediate states.
-Nearly all the attack's constraints fall into one of three
+Nearly all of these constraints fall into one of three types: _zero
-types: _zero constraints_, _one constraints_, and _equality constraints_.
-This
+constraints_, _one constraints_, and _equality constraints_.
+This taxonomy
-taxonomy suffices for all the constraints we will be implementing.
+suffices for all the constraints we will be implementing.

-For reference, here's the table of constraints:
+For reference, here is the list of constraints:

 {%
 include blog-image.md